3103 Faculty/Administration Building

 Research interest(s)/area of expertise

-A specialist in twentieth century politics and women's and gender history, she has published two books: The Big Vote, which analyzes how massive, non-partisan voter turnout campaigns in the 1920s helped to contain the radical potential of woman suffrage by establishing new norms of "expert citizenship" and "consumer citizenship"; and Obama, Clinton, Palin, a collection of essays by top-ranking historians that takes the long view on the historic 2008 presidential election.
+Prof. Gidlow has published two books: The Big Vote, which analyzes how massive, non-partisan voter turnout campaigns in the 1920s helped to contain the radical potential of the woman suffrage amendment by establishing new norms of "expert citizenship" and "consumer citizenship"; and Obama, Clinton, Palin, a collection of essays by leading historians that explores the racial and gender dynamics of the historic 2008 presidential election.

 Prof. Gidlow was the 2019-2020 Mellon-Schlesinger Fellow at Harvard University's Radcliffe Institute for Advanced Study.
 Her research has won the support of grants from the National Endowment for the Humanities and four presidential libraries.
 Between 2004 and 2007, she spearheaded a $1 million grant project from the U.S. Department of Education to improve K-12 history teaching in northwest Ohio.
-Her teaching has been featured on C-SPAN's "Lectures in History" series, and in 2019 she was awarded Wayne State's Presidential Award for Excellence in Teaching.
-She has presented scholarly and public talks on U.S. politics, woman suffrage, and race at Harvard University, the University of Michigan, the University of Florida, the University of Missouri, the Gerald Ford Presidential Museum, the Colorado Historical Society, and elsewhere.
+In 2019 she was awarded Wayne State's Presidential Award for Excellence in Teaching.
+She has presented scholarly and public talks on U.S. politics, woman suffrage, and race at Harvard University, the University of Michigan, the University of Florida, the Gerald Ford Presidential Museum, the Colorado Historical Society, and elsewhere.
 Her research has been the subject of media reports in the New York Times, the Washington Post, the BBC, and elsewhere.

 - Ph.D., Cornell University